 - Nonmembers $12, kids 10 and under $6

 Maple Sugaring Past & Present

-- 9am to 2pm, maple sugaring tours every half hour
+- 9 am-2 pm, maple sugaring tours every half hour

 - Native American and Colonial sugaring demos